pwwang/pipen/docs/api.md

 	@static variables:
 		`RUNNERS`:       The regiested runners
-		`PROCS`:         The "<id>.<tag>" initialized processes, used to detected whether there are two processes with the same id and tag.
 		`ALIAS`:         The alias for the properties
 		`LOG_NLINE`:     The limit of lines of logging information of same type of messages